 a.
-Lilliefors Significance Correction.
+Linefors Significance Correction.
+Source: Processed data, 2024

 In order to evaluate the multiple linear regression model, it was necessary for the model to have been assessed for goodness of fit and to satisfy the conditions of the Best Linear Unbiased Estimator (BLUE).
 The assessment of this situation involved examining three types of variations from classical assumptions, namely heteroscedasticity, multicollinearity, and autocorrelation.
 If the multiple linear regression model was devoid of these three types of deviance, it was considered to be the ideal linear model.